 If you are interested in this type of work, we recommend you first reach out to your Secretary of State’s office.
 This type of work is very advantageous if you happen to live near your Secretary of State as you may need to pick up and deliver documents to them often.
 However, many times notary publics will pay a courier service to transport documents of this nature.

 Secretary of the State Office

 The Secretary of State’s office can certainly give you additional guidance and information on their processes and procedures.
-The fee structure you can charge for apostille-related services are at your discretion as you are not limited by State’s regulatory fees based on Notary laws.
+The fee structure you can charge for apostille-related services is at your discretion as you are not limited by State’s regulatory fees based on Notary laws.
 As such, these services should be charged and recorded separately from your notarial acts.

 Apostille Service Fees

-It’s recommended that you to do some research on your competition before establishing your fees.
+It’s recommended that you do some research on your competition before establishing your fees.
 Apostille service fees could cost $150-$300 depending on the urgency and type of certificate.

 This type of work is an excellent way to bring in additional income to your notary business.
 It may sound a bit complicated but, once you have done a few of them you will see it’s a matter of coordinating the documents to ultimately get to where they need to be!

 Did you enjoy today’s article?
-Please check out our article about expanding revenue with non notary work with legal courier services.
+Please check out our article about expanding revenue with non-notary work with legal courier services.